zhanghongchuang/perp-dex-tools/README_EN.md

 ##### Follow Me - **X (Twitter)**: [@yourQuantGuy](https://x.com/yourQuantGuy)

+## 📢 Sharing Notice

+**Sharing is encouraged!** If you share or modify this code, please include attribution to the original repository.
+We encourage the growth of the open-source community, but please maintain respect and recognition for the original author's work.

+---

 ## Multi-Exchange Trading Bot

 A modular trading bot that supports multiple exchanges including EdgeX, Backpack, Paradex, Aster, and Lighter.
 The bot implements an automated strategy that places orders and automatically closes them at a profit.